-Instructional Hours per week: 4 credits: 4 Internal: 20 External: 80 Objectives:
+Instructional Hours per week: 4 credits: 4 Internal:20 External:80

-To familiarize the students with certain statutes concerning and affecting business Organizations in their operations.

-• To familiarize the students about the latest Govt. regulations with regard to Consumer Protection and Information Technology
+- To familiarize the students with certain statutes concerning and affecting business Organizations in their operations. - To familiarize the students about the latest Govt. regulations with regard to Consumer Protection and InformationTechnology influence - Misrepresentation - Fraud - Mistake - Void agreements Discharge of contract - Breach of contract and remedies - Contingent contracts -Quasi contracts.
+25 Hours